 Poor Interview Answers

-Here's the frustrating part: you can have perfect documents and strong ties, but if you freeze up or ramble for 2-5 minutes, none of it matters.
+You can have perfect documents and strong ties, but if you freeze up or ramble, none of it matters.
 Officers decide based on how you sound — confident or nervous, prepared or winging it.

 "Why this university?"